 Space Shuttle: PCB Technology Really Takes Off

-A little more than 10 years later, PCB’s and spaceflight underwent massive change.
+A little more than 10 years later, flex PCB and spaceflight underwent massive change.
 Following the success of the Apollo program, NASA set their sights on creating a reusable and reliable space vehicle to replace the Saturn rocket, ultimately known as the Space Shuttle that we are all familiar with today.
 Likewise, PCB design and manufacturing underwent a transformation of similar scale: integrated circuits, multi-layer boards, surface mount technology and automated manufacturing defined the industry.
-PCBs were evolving.
+PCB application is evolving.
 This had an outstanding effect on the design of the Space Shuttle: computerization of operation and even entire mission phases.
 Five IBM AP-101 avionics computers, four operating simultaneously and one as an emergency backup, would auto-pilot the Shuttle.
 Capable of 480,000 instructions per second, this computer brought in state-of-the-art technology while being no larger than a shoebox.
 The hastening progress of PCB technology meant that the Space Shuttle could reliably use computer power previously associated with room-sized mainframes.

 Space shuttle, equipped with more advanced PCB technology, taking off!